Fortigate/AutoAFK/README.md

 * Clear Merchant menu free gifts & !'s
 * Make daily store purchases

+# How do I run it?
+Configure your Bluestacks client so that:
+* ADB is enabled
+* Resolution is 1920x1080
+* DPI is 240

+Then download the latest [release](https://github.com/Fortigate/AutoAFK/releases), unzip and run AutoAFK.exe.

 # Road map
 The following features will be added soon(tm)
-* switch servers for alts
-* check Daily Quest Status to see if we need to run all tasks
-* collect Fountain Of Time
+* Automatically Run Lab
+* Push Temporal Rift
+* Discord notification on success/failure
 * Run Fight of Fates / Battle of Blood
+* Purchase selected Dimensional Gear
-* Docmentation on how to full automate luanching, loading and running the script for running accounts with no oversight
+* Docmentation on how to full automate luanching, loading and running the script for managing accounts with no oversight
-* Discord notification on success/failure

-# How do I run it?
-Make sure that your Bluestacks is running in 1920x1080 and 240DPI with ADB enabled in settings, then download the latest release and run AutoAFK.exe.

 # I'm having an issue
 Note that the bot is currently in Beta and stability is still being worked into the functions.
-If you are receiving ADB errors you may need to manually connect your device using `./adb.exe connect localhost:xxxx` where xxxx is the port listed in Bluestacks ADB settings.
-If you still having issues create an issue here or ask on the Discord server.
+If you having issues please create an issue here or ask on the Discord server.